broegaard/telemed/README.md

      invoke methods on client side objects (no Observer pattern possible).

-Two variants of the Broker is provided
+Two variants of the Broker are provided

   * Socket: Socket based Client- and ServerRequestHandler implementations.